-In addition to our twelve Active Programs, we have also completed CLD technology development for 22 additional molecules.
-These historical programs were both internal research programs and technology development programs with third parties, and they were intended to demonstrate our platform's capabilities as we addressed successively broader ranges of biologics and next-generation modalities.
-We did not transfer technology or grant licenses related to these programs, and we anticipate no further revenue or other downstream payments.
+Exclusive of our 16 Active Programs with partners, we have utilized our platform to perform technology development activities related to 31 additional molecules.
+These programs were both internal research programs and technology development programs with third parties intended to demonstrate our platform's capabilities as we address successively broader ranges of biologics and modalities.
+We have not transferred technology or granted licenses related to these programs.

-The following table summarizes the biologic modalities for all of our current and historical programs, including our Active Programs:
+The following table summarizes the biologic modalities for all of our current and historical programs, including our Active Programs

-of Programs
+of Pro grams

 Biologic Modality Active Programs All Programs

 Bispecific mAb 1 1

-Bispecific T-cell engager 2 3
+Bispecific T-cell engager 3

-Cytokine 1 2
+Cytokine 2

 Fab 1 4

-Multivalent Fc-fusion 2 2
+Multivalent Fc-fusion 2

 Plasma protein 1 1

-mAb 1 4
+mAb 1 6

-Fc-fusion 3
+Fc-fusion 2

-scFv-fusion 2
+scFv-fusion 3

 VHH-fusion 2

-Enzyme 2
+Enzyme 4

 Hormone 5

-Not specified 3 3
+Not specified 12 12

-Total 12 34
+Total 16 47